jarichte/jarichte.github.io/index.md

 * main character
 * figts voldemord
 * unselfish
-> "If you want to know what a man's like, take a good look at how he treats his inferiors, not his equals."
+> If you want to know what a man's like, take a good look at how he treats his inferiors, not his equals.